-Peranbu Trailer To Hit The Online Circuits At 8 PM On January 05, 2019!
+Peranbu Trailer Is Out; The Mammootty Starrer Is Sure To Be A Class Apart!

 Earlier, the makers of Peranbu had come up with a couple of teasers of the movie that gained huge popularity.
 The teasers did hit the right chords and the audiences have been eager to watch this magnificent movie on the big screens.

 Mammootty is making a comeback to Tamil film industry after a gap of 8 years and Peranbu promises a spectacular performance from the master actor.
-Apart from Mammootty, Peranbu also features Saadhna, Anjali, Anjali Ameer, samuthirakkani, Suraj Venjaramoodu etc., in important roles.
+Apart from Mammootty, Peranbu also features Saadhna, Anjali, Anjali Ameer, Samuthirakkani, Suraj Venjaramoodu etc., in important roles.